Balladebits/Balladebits/README.md

 Also, i'm Straight (with bisexual tendencies) and already taken (still can erp tho- since is virtual and fictive and not a real thing)

-Despite being like that i don't trust ppl so easily (So don't send me friend request without at least chat with m,i'll insta decline)
+Despite being like that i don't trust ppl so easily (So don't send me friend request without at least chat with me, i'll insta decline)

 Please do not copy or inspo my Skins